KelfeinX/gke-labs/README.md

 To clean up, navigate to the [Google Developers Console Project List](https://console.developers.google.com/project), choose the project you created for this lab, and delete it.
 That's it.

-If you just want to delete the pods but not the entire project, you can do that with helm:
+If you just want to delete the pods but not the entire project, you can do that with helm.

+The --purge flag is no longer needed as of Helm v3:

     ```shell
-    helm delete jenkins --purge
+    helm delete jenkins
     ```